cbinzer/deno-kv-insights/README.md

 KV insights was implemented with Deno Fresh and can currently only be integrated into applications based on Deno Fresh 1.3 and above.
 Unfortunately, at the moment Deno Fresh does not offer the possibility to create plugins with islands.
-Therefore, in your application, the island for kv-insights must be re-exported from this repository.
+Therefore, in your application, the islands for kv-insights must be re-exported from this repository.

 ### 1. Import kvInsightsPlugin